Easy Sun Dried Tomato + Spinach Egg Biscuits (Gluten Free)

 This sun dried tomato and spinach egg biscuit recipe offers a quick and convenient way to enjoy a savory, low-carb, and gluten-free breakfast or brunch.
 Requiring just one bowl for mixing, this recipe simplifies the process of creating a flavorful and satisfying biscuit alternative.

-These biscuits are perfect for a quick morning meal, a light lunch, or savory snack.
+These egg biscuits are perfect for a quick morning meal, a light lunch, or savory snack.
 Their ease of preparation and cleanup make them a practical choice for busy individuals.
 This recipe is quite similar to the LOW CARB Sausage + Egg Biscuits we shared last year.

 Thank you for stopping by Hungry Happens!
 If you create this recipe or any other from our site, we would greatly appreciate you taking the time to comment and rate the recipe!
 Now love your life!